CarloShadow/PodiumWebTest/Web Automation/README.md

 ## 📃 Instructions
 ```
-To run PodiumWebTest on a MAC iOS, put the directory of the msedgedriver.exe (Microsft Edge WebDriver)
+To run PodiumWebTest on a MAC iOS, put the directory of the chromedriver.exe (Google Chrome WebDriver)
 from your computer on the 14 line of "BaseTest.java" class, it's located in the "Suport" package.

 ```
 ---
 ## 🏃‍♂️Test Runner